Texas Motorcycle Accident Lawyers You Can Trust

 As any driver knows, there can be all sorts of hazards you come across on the road.
 Some examples are potholes, wet pavement, uneven surfaces, railroad tracks and debris.
 But these hazards can be much more dangerous for motorcycles than for cars.
 A motorcycle is smaller and less stable, and a hazard can cause the motorcyclist to crash, resulting in injury.

 Can a motorcyclist seek financial compensation when a crash is caused by a road hazard?
 It depends.
 A public entity may be held responsible if it was aware of the hazard but did nothing to prevent it or warn drivers.
 A private individual or business could also be held responsible, if they were responsible for debris on the road (for example, debris that fell off a truck).
-If you've been injured in a motorcycle accident caused by a road hazard, contact Tracey & Fox.
+If you've been injured in a motorcycle accident caused by a road hazard, contact Tracey Fox King & Walters.

 Drivers impaired by alcohol or other drugs aren't fully aware of their surroundings, make poor decisions and have slower response times.
 Even if they see a motorcycle near them, they may not be able to avoid a crash.
 This can leave a motorcyclist seriously hurt.
 When this happens, the drunk or drugged driver needs to be held responsible.